-LED Color Function 10/100/1000 Green Lights Indicating the port is running at 1000Mbps speed and successfully established.
+LED Color Function 10/100/1000 Green Lights Indicating the port is running at 1000Mbps and successfully established.
 LNK/ACT Blinks Indicating that the switch is actively sending or receiving data over that port.
-PoE In-Use Amber Lights Indicating the port is providing 48~56V DC in-line power. l or iii osc Amber Off Indicating the connected device is not a PoE powered device (PD).
+PoE-in-Use Amber Lights Indicating the port is providing 48~56V DC in-line power.
+Off Indicating the connected device is not a PoE powered device (PD).